 Further, the fact that employees only need a good-faith belief that they were reporting wrongdoing is significant.
 This means that ultimately if the employee turns out to be mistaken about a law being violated, he or she is still protected.
 Other whistleblower protection provisions involve anti-retaliation provisions for refusing to participate in an activity that an employee reasonably believes constitutes a violation of the law.
 If you have reported conduct by your employer that you have reason to believe constitutes a violation of the law, and you were fired or threatened with termination, you may be a “whistleblower” and may be entitled to compensation.

-Potter Handy, Employment Rights Law Firm has successfully handled countless whistleblower claims.
+Rene Potter, Employment Rights Law Firm has successfully handled countless whistleblower claims.
 If you feel you have been a victim of retaliation for whistleblowing, call our office for a free consultation.